- 1 Tips for Visiting Croatian Beaches

 - The Best Beaches in Šibenik, Croatia

-Beaches near Trogir that can be reached by car or bus
+Beaches near Trogir that can be reached by car, bus, or ferry

 Many amazing beaches are gorgeous to visit slightly further away if you have access to a car.
 If not, then most of these are accessible via public transport as well.